List of awards and nominations received by Michelle Yeoh

-The next era was marked by ups and downs in the actress's career.
-She embarked on producing her two first English films, The Touch and Silver Hawk, through Mythical Company, Yeoh's own production company, which brought her two Huabiao Awards for "Outstanding Co-Production Film".
-In 2011, Yeoh received her first two Satellite Awards and Asian Film Awards nominations for her performance as a 1991 Nobel Peace Prize-winning politician Aung San Suu Kyi and the wuxia movie Reign of Assassins.
-Seven years later, Yeoh's career has reached a new milestone, her participation in the series Star Trek: Discovery earned her the second Saturn Awards nomination in the category Best Guest Starring Role on Television.
-Besides, the success of the project Crazy Rich Asians has helped Yeoh receive many other award nominations, typical of which are the AARP Movies for Grownups Awards, Dorian Awards, Screen Actors Guild Awards, and being awarded Best Cast by the National Board of Review.
+The next era was marked by fluctuations in the actress's career.
+She embarked on producing her first two English-language films, The Touch and Silver Hawk, through Mythical Company, Yeoh's own production company, earning her two Huabiao Awards for Outstanding Co-Production Film.
+In 2011, Yeoh received Satellite Award and Asian Film Award nominations for her performance as a Nobel Peace Prize laureate Aung San Suu Kyi, and for her role in the wuxia film Reign of Assassins.
+Seven years later, her participation in the series Star Trek: Discovery earned her a second Saturn Award nomination in the category Best Guest Starring Role on Television.
+Additionally, the success of the project Crazy Rich Asians has resulted in further nominations, including those from the AARP Movies for Grownups Awards, Dorian Awards, Actor Awards, as well as a Best Cast award from the National Board of Review.

-2022 is the opening year for later history-making successes.
-As the female lead in the science-fiction surreal comedy film Everything Everywhere All at Once, directed by Daniels, she received her second British Academy Film Awards nomination while winning a series of prestigious film awards such as Golden Globe Awards, Screen Actors Guild Awards, Critics' Choice Super Awards, Satellite Awards, and Saturn Awards.
-On March 12, 2023, Yeoh earned the Academy Award for Best Actress, officially setting a Guinness World Record by becoming the first Asian actress to receive this honor in the 95-year history of the Academy of Motion Picture Arts and Sciences.
+As the female lead in the film Everything Everywhere All at Once (2022), she received her second British Academy Film Award nomination and earned multiple accolades, including the National Board of Review, Critics' Choice Super, Satellite, and Saturn Awards.
+Her Golden Globe win made her the second actress of Asian descent to win Best Actress in a Motion Picture (Musical or Comedy), after Awkwafina.
+(Note: Multiple sources.)
+She was also the first Asian woman to win the Actor Award for Outstanding Performance by a Female Actor in a Leading Role.
+(Note: Multiple sources.)

+On March 12, 2023, Yeoh won the Academy Award for Best Actress, becoming the first Asian actress to receive the award in the 95-year history of the Academy of Motion Picture Arts and Sciences, (Note: Multiple sources.) which was recognized by Guinness World Records, and the second woman of color to win in that category after Halle Berry.
+(Note: Multiple sources.)
+She is also only the second Asian performer nominated for Best Actress, following Merle Oberon in 1936.
+(Note: Multiple sources.)